ingogbe/ecomuseu-guide/README.md

 	- Possible access the exhibitions list by clicking on an accessible area with exhibitions (Yellow)
 	- Labels of the areas at the top
 - Museum areas list for manual access if you do not want the map
-- QR Code Reader (([zxing-android-embedded](https://github.com/journeyapps/zxing-android-embedded), based on ZXing Barcode Scanner Google) for quick access to exhibition (each museum exhibition will have a QR Code)
+- QR Code Reader ([zxing-android-embedded](https://github.com/journeyapps/zxing-android-embedded), based on ZXing Barcode Scanner Google) for quick access to exhibition (each museum exhibition will have a QR Code)
 - Achievements for each area that the user visit (to unlock the achievement, only by reading a QR Code of area)
 - Option multi-language (currently en-rUS and pt-rBR)
 - Option to share you were in the museum and the percentage of achievements acquired

-<b> TO DO List: </b>
+<b>Task List: </b>
 - General
 	- [ ] Insert final images in assets
 	- [ ] Insert final audios in assets (en-rUS, pt-rBR, es-rAR)
 	- [ ] Populate the database with final information (en-rUS, pt-rBR, es-rAR)
-	- [ ] Refine application layout (correct minor details)
+	- Refine application layout (correct minor details)
+		- [x] Achievements Fragment
+		- [ ] Exposition Fragment
+		- [x] Exposition List Fragment
 - Code
 	- [ ] Improving further the performance of the generateThumbnail()
 	- [ ] Change the title of the ActionBar when change application language